bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-6-compound-operators.rst

 +----------------+--------------+--------------+--------------+--------------+--------------+

-.. activecode:: lcpp
+.. activecode:: compound-ops
    :language: java
    :autograde: unittest
+   :practice: T

    Run the code below to see what the ++ and shorcut operators do.
 Click on the Show Code Lens button to trace through the code and the variable values change in the visualizer.
-Try creating more compound assignment statements with shortcut operators and work with a partner to guess what they would print out before running the code.
+Create more compound assignment statements with shortcut operators as described below and work with a partner to guess what they would print out before running the code.
    ~~~~
    public class Test2
    {